Sétif and Guelma massacre: Legacy in Algeria

 In a secret report to General Henry Martin, French Army General Raymond Duval, the officer chiefly responsible for presiding over the massacre, warned that while he had bought time for the colonial government, they could not keep using brute force to suppress Algerian nationalists.
 He advised them to enact reforms immediately.
-Without reforms being enacted, Duval warned that not only would Algerians would rise up in the future, they might triumph next time."I have secured you peace for 10 years.
+Without reforms being enacted, Duval warned that not only would Algerians rise up in the future, they might triumph next time."I have secured you peace for 10 years.
 If France does nothing, it will all happen again, only next time it will be worse and may well be irreparable."

-From 1954 to 1988, the massacres of Sétif and Guelma were commemorated in Algeria but it was considered a relatively minor event compared to November 1, 1954, the beginning of the Algerian war for independence; this had legitimized the one-party regime.
-The members of the FLN, as rebels and as State members, did not want to emphasize the importance of May 1945.
+From 1954 to 1988, the massacres of Sétif and Guelma were commemorated in Algeria but it was considered a relatively minor event compared to 1 November 1954, the beginning of the Algerian war for independence; this had legitimised the one-party regime.
+The members of the National Liberation Front (FLN), as rebels and as State members, did not want to emphasize the importance of May 1945.
 This would have involved acknowledging that there were other contradictory currents of nationalism, such as Messali Hadj's Algerian National Movement, that opposed the FLN.

-With the democratization movement of 1988, Algerians "rediscovered" a history different from the one told by the regime, as the regime itself was questioned.
+With the democratisation movement of 1988, Algerians "rediscovered" a history different from the one told by the regime, as the regime itself was questioned.
 Research about the massacres of May 1945 was conducted, and a memorial wall was erected to remember these events.
 The presidency of Liamine Zéroual and Abdelaziz Bouteflika, and the Fondation du 8 Mai 1945, started using the memories of the massacres as a political tool to discuss the consequences of the "colonial genocide" by France.

 Semantic debates: genocide, massacre or politicide

 The words used to refer to the events often carry a memorial connotation or are chosen for political purposes.
 Historical research and writings now apply the word massacre to the Muslim Algerian victims of May 1945.
 It was first used by the French in their propaganda of the 1940s to refer to the 102 European colonial settler victims, apparently to justify the French suppression.

-The word genocide, used by Bouteflika for example, is not applied to the events in Guelma, since the Algerian victims there were reportedly targeted because of their nationalist activism.
+The word genocide, used by Bouteflika, for example, is not applied to the events in Guelma, since the Algerian victims there were reportedly targeted because of their nationalist activism.
 B. Harff and Ted R. Gurr accordingly classify the Guelma massacre as a politicide.

 According to Jacques Sémelin, the term massacre is a more useful methodological tool for historians to study an event whose definition is debated.